andy-guttridge/song-mates/README.md

 All pages of the site were tested with the [WAVE evaluation tool](https://wave.webaim.org).
 The browser extension version of the tool was used for the pages that are only accessible to authenticated users.
 The following issues were found:

-- The modal dialogs on the 'find collaborators', 'collaboration requests' and 'messages' pages all made use of `<h5>` elements which were the next headings below `<h2>` elements, therefore breaking the semantics rules of heading elements.
+- The modal dialogs on the 'find collaborators', 'collaboration requests' and 'messages' pages all made use of `<h5>` elements which were the next headings below `<h2>` elements, therefore breaking the semantic best practice of heading elements.
 These were all replaced with `<h3>` elements.
 - The first heading on each page was a `<h2>`.
 This is because a text `<h1>` used for the logo in the navbar had been replaced with an image.
-The image was wrapped in a `<h1>` tag.
+The image was wrapped in a `<h1>` tag to address the issue.
 - All of the profile images on the 'find collaborators' page had identical `alt` tags.
-The HTML template was amended to create a unique alt tag for each profile image based on the name each user.
+The HTML template was amended to create a unique alt tag for each profile image based on the name of each user.
 - A 'suspicious link' was found on the 'register' page.
 This was fixed by changing the text within the anchor tag from 'here' to 'sign in here'.

-After these changes had been made, there was one remaining alerts on the 'register' page.
+After these changes had been made, there was one remaining alert on the 'register' page.
 This related to a 'redundant link' alert, caused by two adjacent links to the sign-in page.
 Given that one of them is in the navbar which is the same on all pages (for non-authenticated users) and the other is a specific message to the user in the context of the registration page, this was felt to be acceptable.

 Other than this, all pages passed WAVE validation.
 The screenshots are in the order homepage, find collaborators, collaboration requests, messages, update profile, sign-in, sign-out, register: